 Hollywood Psych: Lobotomies are a (now thoroughly disfavored) treatment for psychosis.
 A lobotomy will not turn a law-abiding family man into a cannibalistic assassin.
 That's actually just about the opposite of what it would do.

-Hypocrite: At the end of the final issue, Talia sneers that Batman is a "posturing, patronising bastard".
-While she has a point, it's not like anyone from the House of al'Ghul has room to criticise on that score.
+Hypocrite: In the final issue of Batman: Incorporated, Talia al'Ghul sneers that Batman is a "pompous, posturing bastard".
+While a fair criticism, no one from the House of al'Ghul — Talia included — has much room to be criticising others on any of those counts.

 I Coulda Been a Contender: Played straight and subverted with the different members of the Batmen of All Nations; the team-up that could have propelled them to international repute ended up sputtering out after only two meetings.
 The members ended up reacting quite differently, running the spectrum of this trope; some, like El Gaucho and Man Of Bats, ended up thriving and being quite content operating within their local spheres of influence rather than as an international JLA-style powerhouse (and Man Of Bats actually prefers being a defender of the little guy).
 On the flip side of the coin, we have Wingman, who for all his over-compensating clearly suffers from this trope worst of all.
 It's what prompts his Face-Heel Turn.